Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Stay warm while you sightsee in a vintage car tour

 While there is no shortage of affordable or even free walking tours in Prague, in winter you probably want to be indoors as much as possible.
-So, compromise on a city tour of Prague with a specialized tour by a vintage car (don’t worry, the cars have heating in the winter!)
+So, compromise on a city tour of Prague with a specialized tour by a vintage car (don’t worry, the cars have heating, blankets, and even removable flap windows to keep out the cold in the winter!)